l1renx0/l1renx0/README.md

 💻 I code in Java (IntelliJ), sometimes Rust (RustRover), and explore other languages
 🛡️ Crazy knowledge in cybersecurity
 📡 Into FPV drones, electronics, and related tech
-🏔️ I enjoy mountaineering, via ferratas, and hitting the gym
+🏔️ I enjoy mountaineering, climbing, via ferratas, and hitting the gym

 ---